Postsecondary Education: Student Affairs

 A career in student affairs provides a path to meaningful, important work with college students.
 Through the Department of Educational Psychology, Foundations & Leadership (EPFLS), a master’s degree in postsecondary education: student affairs prepares you to begin or further advance your career.

-With both on campus and online options, this program gives you flexibility in preparing to support students in a variety of college and university settings.
+With an on campus cohort for Fall 2023 and an online cohort planned to launch in Fall 2024, this program gives you flexibility in preparing to support students in a variety of college and university settings.
 Through this program, you’ll:

 - Enjoy small class sizes and personalized, individualized attention